6 Reasons Why Effective Communication is Important in Business

 Building professional relationships is about much more than making friends at work.
 The strength of your professional relationships have a strong correlation with your effectiveness.

 Relationships are built and can be maintained by positive encounters with others.
 Communication will be key to this process – without effective skills, it will be difficult to properly construct and foster productive relationships.

-When employees feel comfortable in openly communicating new ideas, cooperation and innovation will be at an all-time high.
-In addition, if staff are unable to convey their ideas due to limited communication skills, it is likely that the idea will not be implemented to its full potential.
+When employees feel comfortable about openly communicating new ideas, cooperation and innovation will flourish.
+Conversely, if staff are unable to convey their ideas due to limited communication skills, it is likely that the idea will not be implemented to its full potential.

-When regularly communicating both internally and externally, organisations remain more transparent.
+When regular communication takes place both internally and externally, organisations remain more transparent.
 This is important in building trust in your brand, in your services and also internally when it comes to the trust that employees have in higher management.
-Tony Deblauwe from Examiner adds that ‘when tough decisions need to be made, transparent leaders will have an easier time explaining why’.
+Tony Deblauwe from Examiner adds that “when tough decisions need to be made, transparent leaders will have an easier time explaining why”.

 This article was written by Laura Hutton on behalf of the Australian Institute of Business.
 All opinions are that of the writer and do not necessarily reflect the opinion of AIB.
 The following sources have been used to prepare this article: Examiner